hrapek/ml_ops_dog_breeds/reports/README.md

 The first figure shows an example run, we logged training and validation loss and accuracy.
 The second run shows a comparison between two runs.
-These metrics are important to see how the model is learning, especially since, for each run,  we save the model which acheived the lowest validation loss.
+These metrics are important to see how the model is learning, especially since, for each run,  we save the model which achjeved the lowest validation loss.
 They can be used to compare parameter and architecture choices.

 ### Question 15